 7. Open a Business Bank Account

-It is important to establish a bank account in your investment company’s name.
+It is important to establish a bank account in your own investment firm’s name.
 This process is fairly simple and involves the following steps:

 - Identify and contact the bank you want to use